kbase/cdm-spark-events/design/design.md

   out of the N jobs in the batch, and sequentially runs those large jobs for each batch.
-  Given the nature of bioinformatics processing, job output processing times are expected to be highly variable, with times ranging from seconds to hours or even days. r * Parallelizing `forEachBatch` independently would cause massive message duplication as each SSS instance manages its own Kafka offsets.
+  Given the nature of bioinformatics processing, job output processing times are expected to be highly variable, with times ranging from seconds to hours or even days.
+* Parallelizing `forEachBatch` independently would cause massive message duplication as each SSS instance manages its own Kafka offsets.

 As such, we will implement with a standard Kafka client like `python-kafka`.